data-brain-mind/tutorials/_posts/2025-11-24-reading-observed-at-mindless-moments-roamm-a-simultaneous-eeg-and-eye-tracking-dataset-of-natural-reading-with-attention-annotations.md

 ---
 layout: distill
-title: Reading Observed At Mindless Moments (ROAMM): A Simultaneous EEG and Eye-Tracking Dataset of Natural Reading with Attention Annotations
+title: "Reading Observed At Mindless Moments (ROAMM): A Simultaneous EEG and Eye-Tracking Dataset of Natural Reading with Attention Annotations"
-description: ROAMM (Reading Observed At Mindless Moments) is a large-scale multimodal dataset of EEG and eye-tracking during naturalistic reading, with precise annotations of mind-wandering episodes to advance research in attention, language, and machine learning.
+description: "ROAMM (Reading Observed At Mindless Moments) is a large-scale multimodal dataset of EEG and eye-tracking during naturalistic reading, with precise annotations of mind-wandering episodes to advance research in attention, language, and machine learning."
 date: 2025-09-05
 future: true
 htmlwidgets: true